-- 1> Look at the pictures.
-What assumptions would you make about these people based on their appearance? - 2) LANGUAGE IN CONTEXT Read the posts.
-In what ways are these teens different to their images (1-2 in exercise 1)?

-- 2 People have always made assumptions about me because of the way I choose to look.
+- 1 Look at the pictures.
+What assumptions would you make about these people based on their appearance? - 2 LANGUAGE IN CONTEXT Read the posts.
+In what ways are these teens different to their images 1-2 in exercise 1? - 1 When people see me, they assume I'm a typical science nerd or computer geek.
+It's true that I've always been fascinated by science, but I resent being dismissed as someone who has poor social skills and isn't any good at sports.
+When I started at a new school, it was obvious that many students had decided what I was like before they had even spoken to me.
+I had been struggling with this at my previous school, so I was determined to make it clear that I wasn't 'only' what I appeared to be.
+I'm good at football, martial arts and acting, so I've found something in common with almost everyone.
+I'll have been playing on the school football team for a year next month, and I'll be directing a play in December.
+It took some effort, but I'm not just 'Joey the nerd' any longer. - 2 People have always made assumptions about me because of the way I choose to look.
 I enjoy wearing feminine clothes, and I've never considered changing my style because it doesn't fit in with what's 'cool'.
-I assume that some people see me as a silly blonde, but that's far from the truth, so now I'm making an effort to prove it.
+I assume that some people see me as a cute girl, but that's far from the truth, so now I'm making an effort to prove it.
 I've been getting a lot of friends through the debate club, the track team and the choir.
 I'll be representing the school in the regional track and field meet in the spring, and I'll have taken part in five city-wide debates by the end of the year.
 I'm glad people are beginning to see me as a valuable part of the school, and not just as the silly blonde girl.
 But I still won't be changing my style any time soon as it expresses a big part of who I am! - 3 ANALYSE Read the texts in exercise 2 again.
-Find examples of each of the aspects listed below.
-Write the answers in your notebook. - 1 We use continuous aspect for actions that continue over a period of time or are in progress at a point in time.
-The tenses used are: present continuous, past continuous and future continuous. - We use perfect aspect to indicate a connection between two periods of time.
-The tenses used are: present perfect, past perfect and future perfect. - 3 We use perfect continuous aspect to indicate an action that has been, was, or will be in progress by or before a point in time.
-The tenses used are: present perfect continuous, past-perfect continuous and future perfect continuous.
+Find examples of each of the aspects listed below and write them down. - 1 We use continuous aspect for actions that continue over a period of time or are in progress at a point in time.
+The tenses used are: present continuous, past continuous and future continuous. - 2 We use perfect aspect to indicate a connection between two periods of time.
+The tenses used are: present perfect, past perfect and future perfect. - 3 We use perfect continuous aspect to indicate an action that has been, was or will be in progress by or before a point in time.
+The tenses used are: present perfect continuous, past perfect continuous and future perfect continuous.